 - Styrofoam® insulated boxes with a corrugated fiberboard outer box is the recommended outer packaging.
 Must be large enough to fit 4-10 kg of dry-ice.

 **Styrofoam® without an outer box is not acceptable outer packaging.

-- For non-infectious specimen(s) label outer package as “Exempt Human Specimen” or “Exempt Animal Specimen” (Appendix A, Figure 3).
+- For non-infectious specimen(s) affix appropriate label to the outer package – “Exempt Human Specimen” or “Exempt Animal Specimen” (refer to Appendix A, Figure 3).

-- If shipping with dry ice, the outer package must have a Class 9 label (Appendix A, Figure 2) that is marked with the proper shipping name (‘Dry Ice’), UN number (UN1845), net quantity (ex.
-5 kg), and contact info. *Please use a label from your own shipping department if
+- If shipping with dry ice, the outer package must have a Class 9 label affixed (refer to Appendix A, Figure 2).
+This must be marked with the proper shipping name (‘Dry Ice’), UN number (UN1845), net quantity (for example; 5 kg) and contact information. *Please use a label from your own shipping department if available.

 PART 3: Shipping Delays and Dry Ice Info

 Shipping delays can happen, but if you prepare for them, your samples will arrive in good condition.
 Delays can be a result of Customs’ delays or logistical delays.

 - Improperly filled out paper work. (ie. incomplete item description on waybill or commercial invoice)

 - Missing paper work (ie. missing commercial invoice – 3 copies required)